E-commerce

 Do promotions always increase conversion?

 They can raise the rate in the short term, but not always profitability.
-You need to reassess their effect with margin, returns, and repeat purchases.
+Their effect needs to be reviewed alongside margin, returns, and repeat purchases.

 Why is my traffic increasing without conversion following?

-Often because traffic quality is dropping, or because the site does not uphold the promise made during acquisition well enough.
+Often because traffic quality is declining, or because the site is not fulfilling the promise made during acquisition well enough.
 The problem is not always volume.
 It is often alignment.

 Can an AI agent help convert more?

-Yes, if it quickly answers doubts that block the decision and correctly redirects to the right products, the right pages, or a human when needed.
+Yes, if it quickly answers the doubts that block the decision and if it correctly redirects users to the right products, the right pages, or a human when needed.

 Go further